Roshanell/Roshanell/README.md

 <h1 align="center">Hi there 👋 I'm Roshanell your next Full-Stack JavaScript Developer</h1>

-<h4 align="center">I am Houston, Texas based Software Engineer at 100Devs Agency.
+<p align="center">I am Houston, Texas based Software Engineer at 100Devs Agency.
 With a focus on Full Stack JavaScript (MERN) and a background in education, you need an educator like me on your team.
 With a unique blend of creative and analytical, I bring to the table my experience designing and implementing instructor-led blended and e-learning programs.
 I use my skills to craft iterative learning experiences to meet organizational objectives resulting in high levels of performance and engagement.
-Let's see what we can learn together!</h4>
+Let's see what we can learn together!</p>

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=roshanell&" alt="roshanell" /></p>